mastodon/documentation/content/en/admin/install.md

 ### Installing Ruby {#installing-ruby}

-We will be using rbenv to manage Ruby versions, because it’s easier to get the right versions and to update once a newer release comes out. rbenv must be installed for a single Linux user, therefore, first we must create the user Mastodon will be running as:
+We will use rbenv to manage Ruby versions as it simplifies obtaining the correct versions and updating them when new releases are available.
+Since rbenv needs to be installed for an individual Linux user, we must first create the user account under which Mastodon will run:

 ```bash
 adduser --disabled-login mastodon